-We define the {\em motivic group} $M(P)$ to be the derived group of the connected component of the Zariski closure of the image of this Galois representation.
-One easily checks that this motivic group does not depend on the choice of $k$ and that for any~$P, Q\in \bfP(X)$ of geometric origin we have an epimorphism $M(P\oplus Q)\twoheadrightarrow M(Q)$ which is compatible with the action on $H^\bullet(X, Q)$.
+The derived group of the connected component of the Zariski closure of the image of this Galois representation will be called the {\em motivic group} $M(P)$.
+One easily checks that this motivic group does not depend on the choice of $k$ and that for~$P, Q\in \bfP(X)$ of geometric origin one has an epimorphism $M(P\oplus Q)\twoheadrightarrow M(Q)$ which is compatible with the action on $H^\bullet(X, Q)$.

-Let us say that a complex $N \in \bfD(X)$ is {\em negligible}, if all perverse constituents of its perverse cohomology sheaves have Euler characteristic zero.
+Recall from section~\ref{subsec:tannakian} that a complex $N \in \bfD(X)$ is said to be {\em negligible} if all perverse constituents of its perverse cohomology sheaves have Euler characteristic zero.
 A perverse sheaf without negligible subquotients is called {\em clean}.
-By~\cite{KrWVanishing} we have for all semisimple perverse sheaves $P_1, P_2 \in \bfP(X)$ a decomposition $P_1 * P_2 = Q \oplus N$ into a clean perverse sheaf~$Q$ and a negligible complex $N$.
+By~\cite{KrWVanishing} we have for all semisimple $P_1, P_2 \in \bfP(X)$ a decomposition $P_1 * P_2 = Q \oplus N$ into a clean perverse sheaf~$Q$ and a negligible complex $N$.

 \begin{lem} Let $X$ be the Jacobian variety of a general curve of genus $g$ with theta divisor $\Theta$, and let $P\in \bfP(X)$ be a semisimple clean perverse sheaf of geometric origin.
-Then the maximal clean summand~$Q$ in~$\delta_\Theta * P$ satisfies
+Then the support of the maximal clean direct summand~$Q$ in~$\delta_\Theta * P$ has dimension

-The same holds for the generic fibre $X$ of a connected family of ppav's which admits a general Jacobian variety as a special fibre. \end{lem}
+The same holds if $X$ is the generic fibre of a connected family of ppav's which admits a general Jacobian variety as a special fibre. \end{lem}

-{\em Proof.} Suppose first that $X$ is the generic fibre of a connected family of ppav's which admits a general Jacobian variety $X_0$ with theta divisor $\Theta_0 \subset X$ as a special fibre.
+{\em Proof.} Suppose first that $X$ is the generic fibre of a connected family of ppav's which admits a general Jacobian variety $X_0$ with theta divisor $\Theta_0 \subset X_0$ as a special fibre.
 The nearby cycles functor $\Psi: \bfD(X) \rightarrow \bfD(X_0)$ commutes with convolution products~\cite[sect.~14]{KrWVanishing}, preserves the property of being negligible and does not increase the support dimension.
 Since $\delta_{\Theta_0}$ is a subquotient of $\Psi(\delta_\Theta)$, the lemma for the ppav $X$ will therefore follow from the lemma for $X_0$.

 So it suffices to deal with the case where $X$ is the Jacobian variety of a general curve of genus $g$.
 We argue by contradiction.
-Suppose to the contrary that for some negligible~$N$ we have a decomposition
+Suppose that for some negligible~$N$ we have a decomposition